mbornstein/GithubRepoClassification/README.md

 The entry point of the program is ```main.py```.
 Running ```python3 main.py``` starts the test mode.
 This mode trains and validates different models.
 When given a file as parameter (e.g. ```python3 main.py data/valset_unclassified.txt```), the program classifies all repositories in that file and print the results to stdout.
 Saving the trained model with pickle or joblib resulted a strange loss in accuracy when loading it again.
 That is why we fall to the solution of training the model at the start of the prediction phase.

 In order to speed up the training, we provide a csv ([data/enriched_data.csv](data/enriched_data.csv)) with all feature data for the training dataset precalculated.
-Let the dataimporter import this csv file to avoid downloaded 20GB of repositories.
+Let the dataimporter import this csv file to avoid downloading 20GB of repositories.

 ## Categories